wp-plugins/hellomodi-social-discount-plugin/readme.txt

 == Description ==

 The helloModi Social Discount Plugin provides an easy solution for incorporating social media marketing into the Wordpress WP e-commerce plugin.
+<p>The plugin allows store owners to offer discounts to shoppers in exchange forposting about their product on social networking sites.</p>
+Store owners have the ability to let the shopper post their own message or restrict the mesage to one written by the store owner.</p>
+The plugin is currently only compatible with WP-ecommerce.

 == Installation ==